elementlabs42/BitVM/DEMO_INSTRUCTIONS.md

 # Demo Prep: Funding UTXOs
 The bridge peg-in and peg-out execution consumes three funding UTXOs.
 For convenience, prepare them before running the demo.
 This process remains the same across all scenarios.

-The the minimum required UTXO amounts may change in the future, so please use the **get-funding-amounts** CLI command to get up-to-date information.
+The minimum required UTXO amounts may change in the future, so please use the **get-funding-amounts** CLI command to get up-to-date information.
 The list below is provided for reference only:

 1. Peg-in graph - 'peg-in depost' tx input: **2097447 SAT** - will be spent by [DEPOSITOR] (use `-d` to get their address)
 2. Peg-out graph - 'peg-out confirm' tx input: **3607030 SAT** - will be spent by [OPERATOR] (use `-o` to get their address)